Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability may allow an attacker to access credentials used for access to the application.
+Successful exploitation of this vulnerability could allow an attacker to perform a denial-of-service.

 3. TECHNICAL DETAILS